 Basically, we have a number of sensors that we've purchased over the years - a Davis Wireless Vantage Pro2 with Fan-Aspirated Radiation Shield (Model 6153) which provides temperature, humidity, barometric pressure, wind speed and direction, and rain data; a Boltek lightning detector which provides lightning data; a webcam; and NOAA weather radio.
 These items all link up to our in-house server and software.

 Our software controls the weather station, radar images, lightning detector, webcam, etc. and serves the variety of data onto our web host via FTP.
-Our web host - E-Rice.net - receives all this data to a server farm in Texas and displays it to you - the viewing public.
+Our web host - A Small Orange - receives all this data to a server farm in Texas and displays it to you - the viewing public.
 Our web server is also where we do all our PHP and Ajax scripting, which controls such things as our live weather data, NWS forecast, and severe weather advisories.